jodiecunningham/keepasswd/README.md

 ## Synopsis

-keepasswd is designed to join together your KeePass database and password management. keepasswd has an initial goal to support changing SSH passwords, with an eventual goal of a pluggable interface to allow changing items like Windows, database or web passwords.
+`keepasswd` is designed to join together your KeePass database and password management. keepasswd has an initial goal to support changing SSH passwords, with an eventual goal of a pluggable interface to allow changing items like Windows, database or web passwords.

 ## Code Example

     keepasswd --account user2@localhost --config ./config

+## KeePass Entry Example

+    Title: user@www1
+    URL: ssh://user@172.30.25.9
+    User: user
+    Server: server
+    Password: userpassword

+`keepasswd` pulls from the URL portion of the entry to connect.

+On the command line you could specify the title, `--account user@www1`, but the script would connect to user@172.30.25.9 .

 ## Motivation